entando/entando-docs/vuepress/docs/next/docs/curate/bundle-details.md

 |`stack`|Enum|Yes|*spring-boot<br/>*node<br/>*custom|Microservice stack |
 |`version`|String|Required only for a custom stack||Microservice version override|

 **^ dbms none**: Oracle and other DBMS types are not supported for automatic deployment in a container.
-Bundle env variables should be used instead, similar to connecting the EntandoApp to an [external database](../../tutorials/devops/external-db.md).
+Bundle env variables should be used instead, similar to this instance of an [external database](../../tutorials/devops/external-db.md).

 #### Microservices Sample Code
 ```json